assembling a government for Germany By Reuters - Up News Info

 THE ANTI-FAX ALLIANCE

-Both Greens and FDP are strongly in favour of investment to improve digital infrastructure.
-The parties share a young voter base that is increasingly exasperated by Germany’s fax- and phone-bound public administration.
+Both the Greens and FDP are strongly in favour of investment to improve digital infrastructure.
+They share a young voter base exasperated by Germany’s fax- and phone-bound public administration.

-The broad consensus here could be useful when it comes to papering over the parties’ sharp differences in fiscal policy.
+The broad consensus could be useful when it comes to papering over their differences in fiscal policy.

 HAPPILY EVER AFTER?

-The Greens and the FDP would both legalise cannabis sales tomorrow, as would the SPD.
-They would also allow people to vote from 16 years of age.
+The Greens and the FDP would legalise cannabis sales tomorrow, as would the SPD, and allow people to vote from 16.

-All three parties would be prepared to allow dual citizenship – a huge change for thousands of ethnic Turks, many of whom remain foreign nationals despite having lived, worked and paid taxes in Germany for decades.
+All three parties would be prepared to allow dual citizenship – a huge change for thousands of ethnic Turks, many of whom remain foreign nationals after decades in Germany.

 The Greens and the FDP would allow civil servants to wear religious headscarves at work.
 The SPD and conservatives would not.